emard/levitator/README.md

 Object that horizonally levitates, artwork inspired by flying a rocket to the Moon and back.

-Magnets counter the gravity and a provide forward horizontal force (thrust) that is compensated with a thread (rocket is anchored to the Moon).
+Magnets counter the gravity and provide forward horizontal force (thrust) that is compensated with a thread (rocket is anchored to the Moon).